-My family loves cheesy pasta dishes.
-Of course sides we also have our favorite sides with this.
-My favorite side (or appetizer) to pasta dishes, is this garlic bread made with fresh garlic!
+My favorite side for pasta dishes, is this garlic bread made with fresh garlic!
 If you like garlic, you are going to LOVE this homemade garlic bread.
-This cucumber and tomato salad with a simple dressing is also great to serve with this type of main pasta dish.
+This cucumber and tomato salad with a simple dressing is also great to serve with a pasta dish.

 Table of contents